Germany national football team: Euro 2016 to 2017 Confederations Cup

-After several players retired from the team following the 2014 World Cup win, including Philipp Lahm, Per Mertesacker and Miroslav Klose, the team had a disappointing start in the UEFA Euro 2016 qualifiers.
+After several players retired from the team following the 2014 World Cup, including Philipp Lahm, Per Mertesacker and Miroslav Klose, the team had a disappointing start in the UEFA Euro 2016 qualifiers.
 They defeated Scotland 2–1 at home, then suffered a 2–0 loss at Poland (the first in their history), a 1–1 draw against the Republic of Ireland, and a 4–0 win over Gibraltar.
-The year ended with an away 0–1 friendly win against Spain.

-Troubles during qualifying for the 2016 European Championship continued, drawing at home, as well as losing away, to Ireland; the team also only narrowly defeated Scotland on two occasions, but handily won the return against Poland and both games against Gibraltar (who competed for the first time).
-They would eventually win their group and qualify for the tournament through a 2–1 victory against Georgia on 11 October 2015.
+Troubles during qualifying for Euro 2016 continued, drawing at home, as well as losing away to Ireland; the team also only narrowly defeated Scotland on two occasions, but handily won the return against Poland and both games against Gibraltar (who competed for the first time).
+They would eventually win their group and qualify for the tournament.

 On 13 November 2015, Germany played a friendly against France in Paris when a series of terrorist attacks took place in the city, some in the direct vicinity of the Stade de France, where the game was held.
 For security reasons, the team spent the night inside the stadium, accompanied by the French squad who stayed behind in an act of comradery.
 Four days later, Germany was scheduled to face the Netherlands at Hanover's HDI-Arena, in another friendly.
 After initial security reservations, the DFB decided to play the match on 15 November.
 After reports about a concrete threat to the stadium, the match was cancelled 90 minutes before kickoff.

-Germany began their campaign for a fourth European title with a 2–0 win against Ukraine on 12 June 2016.
-Against Poland, Germany was held to a 0–0 draw but concluded Group C play with a 1–0 win against Northern Ireland.
-In the Round of 16, Germany faced Slovakia and earned a comfortable 3–0 win.
+At UEFA Euro 2016, Germany began their campaign with a 2–0 win against Ukraine.
+Against Poland, Germany were held to a 0–0 draw but concluded Group C play with a 1–0 win against Northern Ireland.
+In the round of 16, Germany faced Slovakia and earned a comfortable 3–0 win.
 Germany then faced off against rivals Italy in the quarter-finals.
-Mesut Özil opened the scoring in the 65th minute for Germany, before Leonardo Bonucci drew even after converting a penalty in the 78th minute.
+Mesut Özil opened the scoring in the 65th minute for Germany, before Leonardo Bonucci equalised after netting a penalty thirteen minutes later.
 The score remained 1–1 after extra time, and Germany beat Italy 6–5 in a penalty shootout.
 It was the first time Germany had overcome Italy in a major tournament.
 The Germans lost to hosts France 2–0 in the semi-finals, their first competitive win against Germany in 58 years.

 Germany qualified for the 2017 FIFA Confederations Cup after winning the 2014 World Cup, and won the last version of the Confederations Cup after a 1–0 win against Chile in the final at the Krestovsky Stadium in Saint Petersburg, Russia.